it-dept-cis/RABET-V-Pilot/docs/source/Activities/Architecture_Review_Methodology.md

 ### 6 Identify protected interfaces

-For each interface [port](/Appendices/RABET-V_Glossary.md#port), identify all the [security services](/Appendices/RABET-V_Glossary.md#security-service) that protect it (the security service's point of use).
-Each point of use will be scored separately, this is the most detailed layer of scoring.
+For each interface [port](/Appendices/RABET-V_Glossary.md#port), identify all the [security services](/Appendices/RABET-V_Glossary.md#security-service) that protect the security service's point of use.
+Each point of use will be scored separately.
+This is the most detailed layer of scoring.

 ### 7 Analyze results

 Apply the [security service](/Appendices/RABET-V_Glossary.md#security-service) architectural maturity rubric and assign scores to each security service at its point of use.
 The scores are then rolled up to security control families and ultimately to a single architecture maturity score.

-> For more information please see Security Service Architectural Maturity

 ### 8 Architecture Review Complete